Promotional marketing videos generated multiple media interviews. Twice in The Toronto Star!

 Which social media platform is appropriate for your small business?

-- Facebook: Ideal if your target audience is consumers and in particular women and youth.
+• Facebook: Ideal if your target audience is consumers, in particular women and youth.

-- Pinterest: Effective if you have good, clear images of your products or service.
-Create a business page.
-Because many business owners aren’t familiar with this virtual bulletin board.
+• Pinterest: Effective with good, clear images of your products or service.
+Create a business page because many business owners aren’t familiar with this virtual bulletin board.
 I have written a blog to help you understand how to promote your product images and videos on Pinterest.

 TV Interviews